analyst097/CRUD_JavaFx_App/README.md

         year INT(4) NOT NULL,
         pages INT(4) NOT NULL
        );

+### Final step
+---
+One final thing you have to is, go to Edit configurations of Main.java and add VM options as -
+  * --module-path <path to javafx lib> --add-modules javafx.controls,javafx.fxml
+  * For example :- --module-path C:\Java\javafx-sdk-11.0.2\lib --add-modules javafx.controls,javafx.fxml

 Now try running your Main.java file and see if it runs.
 If not then try debugging or google the errors.